-Spring mowing season is coming soon and with it comes lush, beautiful grass that needs cutting.
-Your lawnmower has been sitting in your garage all winter long and will require a tune-up before it’s in condition to mow.
+Spring mowing season is coming soon, and with it comes lush, beautiful grass that needs cutting.
+Unfortunately, your lawnmower has been sitting in your garage all winter long.
+As a result, it will require a tune-up before it’s in condition to mow.

 These are my top 7 lawn mower maintenance tips to get you ready for spring and allow your mower to run smooth:

 Spring Maintenance Tips for Lawn Mowers

 1. Change the oil